YOU'VE GOT QUESTIONS...

 Scroll Down

-Our team includes master-level social workers and psychologists, certified addictions counsellors, and an intern from McGill University’s School of Social Work.
+Our team includes master-level social workers and psychologists, certified addictions counsellors, and an intern from Concordia University's Master's Program in Drama Therapy.
 Individual counsellors also have areas of specialization, including families, youth, codependency, concurrent disorders and sexual addiction.

 Absolutely not.
 Addiction does not discriminate, and neither do we!